What is an Individual Education Plan?

 3. How is the IEP developed?
 Who has input and who approves it?

 The IEP is developed by the school in consultation with the parents.
+If the student is 16 or older, they have the right to be involved in the development process too.
 The classroom teacher is responsible for using the IEP and they will receive help from the principal and special education teacher in writing the IEP.
 The principal is responsible for making sure an IEP is developed and will sign the finished document.
 The IEP must be completed within 30 days after your child has been placed in the program, and the principal must ensure that you receive a copy of it.
-The IEP must be reviewed regularly, three times a year in elementary school and each semester in high school, and provided to the parents within 30 days of the new school year or semester.
+The IEP must be reviewed regularly, three times a year in elementary school and each semester in high school and provided to the parents within 30 days of the new school year or semester.

 4. What types of things should be included in an IEP?